 - Echinacea naturally contains beneficial polysaccharides and phytosterols.

 - Echinacea has been used by the Plains Indians for centuries, and is native to North America.

-- Echinacea can be used any time of the year and is especially popular during times of seasonal change.
+- Echinacea can be used any time of the year.

 - Certain components of Echinacea including polysaccharide, caffeic acid, and alkemide are believed to be activators of the immune system, mimicking the effects of lipopolysaccharide (LPS).

 Echinacea has been popular with Native Americans as a health-promoting herb for more than 400 years, primarily for immune benefits.
 It was first harvested commercially in the 1800's, but during the 1930's the herb achieved widespread popularity in the U. S. and Europe.

 Echinacea was also sold for a variety of health purposes.
 Following World War II, echinacea's popularity declined.